You know what I’m not good at? Taking pictures of my eyes. But I finished the RapidLash trial I told you about and want to show you how it turned out.

 Actually, these are terrible pictures and the light is different, which is distracting.
 So I made them black and white, and I think that helps show the differences anyway.

 The first thing I notice is that I look awfully tired in the first picture.
 Maybe eyes that look less tired is a nice side effect of RapidLash.
 But overall my eyelashes definitely seem fuller on the top, especially at the outside of my eyes, and stronger (darker? something) at the ends.
 I’m not sure if you can see all that in the pictures, but that’s my observation.

 I’m pleased with those results, because as I said before one of my biggest annoyances about my eyelashes is that when I’m not wearing mascara you can hardly tell they’re there.
 RapidLash does seem to have helped with that, and my eyebrows feel better too.
 (And guess what?
 I finally got them threaded again after almost three years.
 Which has nothing to do with this post, but that helped too.)

 I was skeptical about whether RapidLash would do anything, but it apparently it does work.
 It’s really easy to use, non-irritating, and you can’t even tell it’s there once you’ve applied it.
 I could sort of feel it on my eyelashes when it was dry, but by the time I woke up in the morning I didn’t notice it at all.

 If you have eyelashes that don’t live up to their potential, I’d recommend giving RapidLash a try.

-Disclosure: I am part of the Rubbermaid Blogger Campaign with Mom Central Canada and I receive special perks as part of my affiliation with this group.
-The opinions on this blog are my own.
+Disclosure: I am part of the RapidLash campaign with Influence Central and I receive special perks as part of my affiliation with this group.
+The opinions (and eyelashes) on this blog are my own.